camerony/VoronCustom/Plate_Nozzle_Probe/README.md

 - [ ] 1 x aluminum foil
 - [ ] 1 x hotend sock
 - [ ] 2 x 24 AWG wire 50 cm (length various on wire path)
+- [ ] 1 x Optional piece of sandpaper
 - [ ] 1 x Optional Sticker/Label (to make which is the probe side for your plate)

 ## Tools
 - [ ] Multimeter to test for continuity